speakeasy-api/openapi-directory/SDKs/edrv.io/v1/typescript/README.md

 <!-- Start SDK Available Operations -->
 ## SDK Available Operations

-### SDK SDK
+### Charge Stations

-* `cancelreservation` - Use to request a delete an existing reservation.
-The request will wait for the charge station to process the command.
-It will timeout after 60 seconds.
 * `deleteChargeStation` - Use to delete a charge station
-* `deleteConnector` - Delete a connector
-* `deleteDriver` - Delete a driver
-* `deleteLocation` - Delete a location
-* `deleteToken` - Use to delete a token
-* `deletechargingschedule` - Delete a smart charging schedule
 * `getChargeStation` - Get a single charge station's data
 * `getChargeStationConnectors` - List connectors for a chargestation
 * `getChargeStations` - List all Chargestations
+* `patchChargeStation` - Update a charge station's data
+* `postChargeStations` - Create a new charge station

+### Commands

+* `cancelreservation` - Use to request a delete an existing reservation.
+The request will wait for the charge station to process the command.
+It will timeout after 60 seconds.
 * `getCommands` - Get Commands data
+* `getVariables` - Get a charge station's config variables
+* `patchChargeStationVariable` - Update config variables for a chargestation
+* `remotestart` - Use to request a remote start command.
+The request will wait for the charge station to process the command.
+It will timeout after 60 seconds.
+* `remotestop` - Use to request a remote stop command.
+The request will wait for the charge station to process the command.
+It will timeout after 60 seconds.
+* `reserve` - Use to request a reserve command.
+The request will wait for the charge station to process the command.
+It will timeout after 60 seconds.
+* `reset` - Use to request a reset command.
+The request will wait for the charge station to process the command.
+It will timeout after 60 seconds.
+* `unlockconnector` - Use to request an unlock command for a connector.
+The request will wait for the charge station to process the command.
+It will timeout after 60 seconds.

+### Configurations

 * `getConfiguration` - Get one Configuration data
 * `getConfigurations` - Get Configurations data
+* `postConfigurations` - Create connector with parameters

+### Connectors

+* `deleteConnector` - Delete a connector
 * `getConnector` - Get a connector
 * `getConnectors` - List connectors
+* `patchConnector` - Update a connector's data
+* `postConnectors` - Create a new connector

+### Drivers

+* `deleteDriver` - Delete a driver
 * `getDriver` - Get a driver's data
 * `getDrivers` - List all drivers
+* `patchDriver` - Update a driver's data
+* `postDrivers` - Create a new driver

+### Locations

+* `deleteLocation` - Delete a location
 * `getLocation` - Get a location's data
 * `getLocations` - Get Locations data
+* `patchLocation` - Update a location's data
+* `postLocations` - Create a new location

+### Organizations

 * `getOrganization` - Get one organization's data by id
 * `getOrganizations` - Get an array of all Organizations
+* `patchOrganization` - Update an organization's data

+### Realtime

 * `getRealtime` - Use to request a Websockets handshake

+### Reservations

 * `getReservation` - Get one reservation data
 * `getReservations` - Get Reservations data
+* `updatereservation` - Use to request a update an existing reservation.
+The request will wait for the charge station to process the command.
+It will timeout after 60 seconds.

+### Smart Charging

+* `deletechargingschedule` - Delete a smart charging schedule
+* `setchargingschedule` - Set one of charging power or current of a specific chargestation connector

+### Tokens

+* `deleteToken` - Use to delete a token
 * `getToken` - Get a single token's data
 * `getTokens` - List tokens
+* `patchToken` - Update a token
+* `postTokens` - Create a new token

+### Transactions

 * `getTransaction` - Get a specific transaction
 * `getTransactionCost` - Get a specific transaction's cost
 * `getTransactions` - Get a list of transactions

-* `getVariables` - Get a charge station's config variables
+### Vehicles

 * `getVehicle` - Get a vehicle's data
 * `getVehicleBattery` - Get a vehicle's battery
 * `getVehicleCharge` - Get a vehicle's charge
 * `getVehicleLocation` - Get a vehicle's location
 * `getVehicleOdometer` - Get a vehicle's odometer
 * `getVehicles` - List all vehicles
-* `patchChargeStation` - Update a charge station's data
-* `patchChargeStationVariable` - Update config variables for a chargestation
-* `patchConnector` - Update a connector's data
-* `patchDriver` - Update a driver's data
-* `patchLocation` - Update a location's data
-* `patchOrganization` - Update an organization's data
-* `patchToken` - Update a token
 * `postCharge` - Change charge
-* `postChargeStations` - Create a new charge station
-* `postConfigurations` - Create connector with parameters
-* `postConnectors` - Create a new connector
-* `postDrivers` - Create a new driver
-* `postLocations` - Create a new location
-* `postTokens` - Create a new token
-* `remotestart` - Use to request a remote start command.
-The request will wait for the charge station to process the command.
-It will timeout after 60 seconds.
-* `remotestop` - Use to request a remote stop command.
-The request will wait for the charge station to process the command.
-It will timeout after 60 seconds.
-* `reserve` - Use to request a reserve command.
-The request will wait for the charge station to process the command.
-It will timeout after 60 seconds.
-* `reset` - Use to request a reset command.
-The request will wait for the charge station to process the command.
-It will timeout after 60 seconds.
-* `setchargingschedule` - Set one of charging power or current of a specific chargestation connector
-* `unlockconnector` - Use to request an unlock command for a connector.
-The request will wait for the charge station to process the command.
-It will timeout after 60 seconds.
-* `updatereservation` - Use to request a update an existing reservation.
-The request will wait for the charge station to process the command.
-It will timeout after 60 seconds.

 <!-- End SDK Available Operations -->